 Located in downtown Phoenix, the Phoenix Bioscience Core (PBC) is a premier and dynamic environment for research activities.
-The PBC currently hosts the highest concentration of research scientists and complementary research professionals in the region and provides firms with unprecedented opportunities for growth and collaborative efforts with industry leaders.
-It is a 30acre urban medical and bioscience campus planned for more than 6 million square feet of biomedical-related research, academic, and clinical facilities.
-To date, the campus has been developed with approximately 1.5 million square feet of the anticipated 6 million square feet at build out.
+The PBC hosts the highest concentration of research scientists and complementary research professionals in the region and provides firms with unprecedented opportunities for growth and collaborative efforts with industry leaders.
+It is a 30-acre urban medical and bioscience campus with more than 6 million square feet of biomedical-related research, academic, and clinical facilities.